-You seeking to submit a late application will be required to submit a late application request to the Community Grants Hub via support@communitygrants.gov.au.
+Applicants seeking to submit a late application will be required to submit a late application request to the Community Grants Hub.
 The request should include a detailed explanation of the circumstances that prevented the application being submitted prior to the closing time.
-Where appropriate, supporting evidence can be provided to verify the claim of exceptional circumstances.
+Where appropriate, supporting evidence should be provided to verify the claim of exceptional circumstances.